 And if you think that the handsets are only used for entertainment, you are very much mistaken.
 Since heart rate readers were coupled to cellphones, innovation popularized in the Galaxy S5, medicine has explored possibilities of use in medical environments.

 Proof of this is a recent test, conducted by researchers at the University of Ottawa, Canada, who achieved more accurate results when they used the camera of a smartphone.
-While the standard tests reached 82% efficiency in the results, the cellular analysis obtained 84%.See More: Google keep: create and share notes, list and images online
+While the standard tests reached 82% efficiency in the results, the cellular analysis obtained 84%.See More: Now ads will run after 10,000 views on YouTube channels

 How was the test